 - 1832.
 Design/Construction: as Flannel Exchange and Assembly Rooms.

 - 1849 – 1851.
 Alteration: Converted to Assembly Rooms and New Theatre.

 - 1917.
 Alteration: redecorated and entrance moved to Church Street.

 - 1958.
 It was taken over by a Birmingham Cinema Operator B.T.
 Davis.
 (The Theatre is still owned by his Daughter and grandsons).

-- In the late 70’s was then leased to the then Manager.
+- In the 1990’s was then leased to the then Manager.
 Mr Mike Blakemore and re-named THe Savoy.

 - Listed Grade II 9TH Feb.
 1989.